Covering 2020: Media perspectives from news professionals

 When Queen Muse was named lead writer and editor of Philadelphia magazine’s new life sciences-focused digital section NextHealth PHL in May 2019, there was no way to envision that within a year, she would be covering a pandemic radically altering nearly every aspect of daily life.
 It was about a month before the city went into lockdown in March that COVID-19 became Muse’s focus.

 “In mid-February we realized it was going to be something that, as a health columnist, I’d have to cover on a regular basis,” said Muse, who serves as an assistant professor in the Department of Communication at La Salle.
-“We have been making sure almost every story is giving some updated information about what’s happening with COVID-19, or, now that we have gone through this major civil unrest, changes in the city around public health and racism.”
+“We made sure almost every story gave some updated information about COVID-19, or, following the major civil unrest, changes in the city around public health and racism.”